Utrechtse sneltram

-The Utrechtse sneltram (/nl/; literally Utrecht fast tram), operating under the brand name U-OV, is a light rail system in the Dutch city of Utrecht.
+The Utrechtse sneltram (/nl/; literally Utrecht fast tram), operating under the brand name U-OV, where "OV" is the Dutch abbreviation for openbaar vervoer (public transport), is a light rail system in the Dutch city of Utrecht.
 The system consists of three tram routes connecting Utrecht Centraal railway station with the residential areas of Lombok and Kanaleneiland and the suburbs Nieuwegein and IJsselstein to the southwest of the station, and with the Uithof district and Utrecht University to the southeast.
-The system has a total length 18.3 km and 54 trainsets.
+The system has a total length of 18.3 km, and a rolling stock consisting of 54 trams.
 It carried over 9 million riders in 2023.

-Organization
+Organisation

 There are four entities associated with the sneltram.
-There is also the brand name U-OV where "OV" is the Dutch abbreviation for openbaar vervoer (public transport).

 Bestuur Regio Utrecht is the regional public transport authority in the Utrecht region.
 BRU does long- and short-term planning for public transport in the region working closely with municipalities and travellers' organisations.

-Qbuzz has a concession to operate bus and tram vehicles in the Utrecht region under the brand name U-OV on behalf of Bestuur Regio Utrecht, a client of Qbuzz since 8 December 2013.
-In December 2025, the concession will be transferred to Transdev Nederland Mobility Services N.V. until 2035.
+Transdev Nederland Mobility Services N.V. has a concession to operate bus and tram vehicles in the Utrecht region under the brand name U-OV on behalf of its client Bestuur Regio Utrecht.
+The concession to Transdev began on 14 December 2025, and will last until 2035.

 The province of Utrecht is the owner of the sneltram, and manages its assets through a provincial entity called Regiotram Utrecht.

 Regiotram Utrecht is responsible for the management, maintenance and expansion of the entire tram system in and around the city of Utrecht.
 Regiotram Utrecht has approximately three dozen employees located at the Nieuwegein depot.
 The entity manages and maintains tram infrastructure such as trams, track, signaling, level crossings, stops and digital information panels for riders.
 It also deals with safety on the tram system.